-Pillar I minimum capital requirements

-The minimum capital requirements for capital adequacy under Pillar I is that own funds shall constitute of at least 8% of the risk weighted assets ("RWAs").
-The capital adequacy regulations specify a minimum own funds requirement based on RWAs for credit risk, credit valuation adjustment, market risk (foreign exchange risk) and operational risk.
+Pillar I minimum capital requirement: The minimum capital requirements for capital adequacy under Pillar I is that own funds shall constitute of at least 8% of the risk weighted assets ("RWAs").
+The capital adequacy regulations specify a minimum own funds requirement based on RWAs for credit risk, credit valuation adjustment, market risk (foreign exchange risk), and operational risk.

-Pillar II capital requirements

-Under Pillar II, a process is established for assessing capital adequacy in relation to the risk profile and for determining whether additional capital is required to cover these risks.
-This is achieved through the Internal Capital and Liquidity Adequacy Assessment Process ("ICLAAP").
-Within the ICLAAP, material risks are assessed in quantitative as well as qualitative terms to determine the Pillar II capital requirements.
-Pillar II requirements is additional to Pillar I requirements.
+Pillar II capital requirement: Under Pillar II, a process is established for assessing capital adequacy in relation to the risk profile, and for determining whether additional capital is required to cover these risks.
+As part of the Internal Capital and Liquidity Adequacy Assessment Process ("ICLAAP"), material risks are assessed in quantitative as well as qualitative terms, to determine the Pillar II capital requirement.
+The Pillar II requirement is additional to Pillar I requirement.